In His Grip (Psalm 91:1-2)

 This assurance leads the Psalmist to declare to us the certainty of God’s providential protection in the midst of myriad unexpected circumstances (vv.
 3-13) whether it be day, noon, or night (vv.
 5-6).
 We see that it is not the sureness of the psalmist’s grip that brings such assurance but the sure grip of our Heavenly Father: “He will cover you with his pinions (wings),” “no evil shall be allowed to befall you,” and “on their (angel’s) hands they will bear you up” (vv.
 4a, 10a, 12a).

-The LORD responds in the last refrain of the Psalm.
+The Lord responds in the last refrain of the psalm.
 God calls the psalmist one who “holds fast to me in love,” “knows my name,” and “calls to me.”
 This is not works-based merit but instead a child clinging to the Father, knowing that the Father is the only security available.
-Then God promises to “deliver… protect… answer… be with him in trouble… rescue… honor… satisfy him with long life and show him my salvation!”
+Then God promises to deliver, protect, answer, be with him in trouble, rescue honor, and "satisfy him with long life and show him [His] salvation!”

-The promise of God is this: when we hold on to Him, it is He who holds on to us.
-It is not the strength of our grip but the strength of His that we rely on.
+God's promise is this: when we hold on to Him, it is He who holds on to us.
+It's not the strength of our grip but the strength of His that we rely on.

-Whatever your circumstances this day, may you dwell in the grip of His mighty hands.
+Whatever your circumstances this day, dwell in the grip of God's mighty hands.

-Reflect on the two words the psalmist uses to describe God: Most High and Almighty.
+Consider the two ways the psalmist describes God: Most High and Almighty.
 What do these tell you about God’s ability to be your refuge in any circumstance?

 When you face difficult circumstances, what is your typical response?
 Trusting your own ability?
 Planning?
 Worrying?
 How would you like to respond in light of this Psalm?

-What circumstances are you facing today?
-Take a moment to pray and ask God to bear the burden of that situation to free you from worry, ask Him to be your refuge, know you are in His grip.
+What challenges are you facing today?
+Take a moment to ask God to bear the burden and free you from worry; ask Him to be your refuge.
+Know you are in His grip.